Clinician helping a patient review blood pressure readings

 Blood Pressure Medications Available in Nigeria

-If lifestyle changes alone do not bring your blood pressure under control, medication is usually the next step.
+If lifestyle changes alone don't bring your blood pressure under control, medication is usually the next step.
 Several classes of blood pressure medications are commonly prescribed in Nigeria.

 ACE Inhibitors